VYD3N/ap-songwriter/README.md

 │   └── SunoFormattedView.tsx # Renders the final Suno-formatted text block.
 │
 ├── services/
+│   ├── geminiService.ts    # Legacy Gemini service (deprecated)
-│   └── geminiService.ts    # Handles all API calls to the Google Gemini AI.
+│   └── openaiService.ts    # Handles all API calls to the OpenAI API.
 │
 ├── App.tsx                 # The main application component, manages state and logic.
 ├── constants.ts            # Contains all the master prompts for the Gemini AI.